jupyterhub/mybinder.org-deploy/docs/source/deployment/what.md

 #### What could go wrong?

-1. YAML formatting issue in one of the config files
+1. YAML issues in one of the config files

-   YAML syntax can be finnicky sometimes, and fail in non-obvious ways.
-The most common error is the presence of tab characters in YAML, which will make them always fail.

-   The Helm community has [some tips](https://github.com/kubernetes/helm/blob/master/docs/chart_template_guide/yaml_techniques.md) on common YAML issues.
-Learn X in Y Minutes also has a nice [guide on YAML](https://learnxinyminutes.com/docs/yaml/).
-   You can also use [yamllint](https://github.com/adrienverge/yamllint) locally to validate your YAML files.

-   Remember to **not** copy paste any secret files into online YAML Linting applications for linting!
-That could possibly compromise mybinder.org.
+   Even though the YAML linter in Stage 0 should catch all YAML syntax errors, it does not mean there are no YAML errors!
+A python file could be syntactically correct but buggy - same is true for YAML too.
+You might have a typo, or use the wrong type of key (object vs list, string vs number, string vs boolean, etc).

 2. Kubernetes cluster is having difficulties